midnightntwrk/midnight-architecture/components/PubSubIndexer/README.md

 ### dApps

-dApps are all about contracts, and so they need to know when a contract's state was updated.
+DApps are all about contracts, and so they need to know when a contract's state was updated.
 This means knowing when and how a contract was called, in order to update the state.

 ### Block explorers

 A block explorer will typically allow users to find blocks by their hash or height, find transactions by hash, or get a contract state by address.
 PubSub-Indexer allows for simply doing these kind of queries and getting an immediate response.

-## Operating Environment

-In principle, PubSub Indexer is meant to run in two kinds of environments:
-  - desktops, which require minimum amount of preparation and configuration in order to run the component at all
-  - cloud/server deployments, where setup that supports high availability is needed and high load of queries can be handled

-Possibly any _desktop_ operating system may be used, with the most popular being:
-- Linux distributions
-- macOS
-- Microsoft Windows
+### Midnight Node

+Runs consensus and ledger.
+Processes transactions to determine which follow the rules and can be added to the blockchain

+### ZSwap API

+It is the part of ledger, which is responsible for coin management - it dictates the transaction shape related to coins and valid rules of moving coins.

 ## Key Library Dependencies